 All complaints about behavior that may violate this policy shall be investigated.
 The person who initiated the complaint and, if applicable, the person's parents shall be notified: (A) When the investigation is initiated and concluded; and (B) As to whether a violation of this policy was found to have occurred, to the extent allowable under school policy and under state and federal student confidentiality laws.
+Valley Catholic School may take all appropriate disciplinary action as allowed by law and the policies of the school if, after investigation, the school finds that this policy has been violated.

 The initiation of a complaint, and the participation in an investigation, in good faith about behavior that may violate this policy will not adversely affect the educational assignments or any terms or conditions of employment or of work or educational environment of the person who initiated the complaint or who participated in the investigation.